LedgeDash/unum/docs/error-handling.md

 ```

 However, for this to work, functions need to first save the `aws_request_id`
-in a data store persistent across invocations (e.g., DynamoDB).
+in a data store persistent across invocations (e.g., DynamoDB) so that a retry
+execution can compare and know that it is a retry.

 ### Step Functions